Nouran-Elhamdy/Beyond-The-Portals/README.md

 # Beyond-The-Portals
-2D Platformer Side Scroller Game
+2D Platformer Side Scroller Game, The game was developed for Game jam 2020.